gjyoung1974/vgs_cardform_demo/README.md

 # VGS Android "add new payment card" Demo

-This is an *"add payment card form"* for Android
+This is an *" add payment card form"* for Android

 - This demo shows a simple solution to securely adding payment cards to an Android within your own code.
 - It is very simple to achieve PCI DSS v3.2 compliance with the VGS Secure Proxy and Vault components.
 - Code changes are minimal.
 Just set VGS as a "proxy" to your mobile backend.

 A simple method of protecting card data
-- first marshall the card object as a JSON a strucure:
+- first marshall the card object into a JSON a structure :

 ```
 JSONObject card = new JSONObject();